RithikaGadapa/RithikaGadapa/README.md

 - 👋 Hi, I’m @RithikaGadapa
 - 👀 I’m interested in exploring new things
-- 🌱 I’m currently pursuing b tech in cse at indian intstitute og information technology DM,kancheepuram,Chennai.
+- 🌱 I’m currently pursuing b tech in ece at indian intstitute of information technology DM,kancheepuram,Chennai.
 - 💞️ I’m looking to collaborate on with highly skilled people.
 - 📫 How to reach me : mail me at rithika.gadapa@gmail.com